canonical/praecepta/en/index.md

 ### Placeholders in code blocks

 There are many situations where it's necessary for users to provide their own information in a code block, such as IP addresses or names.
-It is common to substitute such values with a placeholder, where the placeholder consists of delimiters that contain terms that suggest the necessary input.
+It's common to substitute these values with a placeholder, where the placeholder represents the value that should be replaced.
 For example:

 ```
 lxc delete <instance_name>/<snapshot_name>